The Best Places to Stay in Costa Rica, from Papagayo to Tico Beach

 Fora

+The best places to stay in Costa Rica share a rich, welcoming culture and gorgeous natural backdrops.
 There is no one “best area to stay in Costa Rica.”
 The country boasts upscale resorts on the Papagayo Peninsula, jungle lodges deep in the rainforest, trendy boutique hotels in the city and much more.
-We’re covering the best of the best for every travel style.
+We’re covering the best destinations for every travel style.

-Costa Rica’s best places to stay include bustling urban centers, scenic beaches and much more.
+Costa Rica’s best places to stay include bustling urban centers, scenic beaches and more.
 Read on for 18 of our favorites.
+If you’re interested in general travel information about visiting this Central American retreat, check out our definitive guide to Costa Rica.

 Where to stay on the Papagayo Peninsula: Four Seasons & Andaz Resort

-There are many great resorts on the Papagayo Peninsula, but a few stand out.
-Most notably, Four Seasons Costa Rica at Peninsula Papagayo and Andaz Costa Rica Resort at Peninsula Papagayo (one of the best all-inclusive resorts in Costa Rica for families) offer breathtaking scenery and top-tier accommodations.
-These are among the most luxurious resorts in Costa Rica.
+There are many great resorts on the Papagayo Peninsula, but a couple stand out.
+Four Seasons Costa Rica at Peninsula Papagayo Guanacaste and Andaz Costa Rica Resort at Peninsula Papagayo offer top-tier accommodations amid beautiful scenery.

-Fora Perks at Four Seasons Costa Rica at Peninsula Papagayo:
+Fora Perks at Four Seasons Resort Costa Rica at Peninsula Papagayo Guanacaste:

 • When you book Four Seasons through Fora, you will enjoy exclusive Four Seasons Preferred Partner benefits.
 Your advisor will be pleased to give you more details.